fredericjacquet2/Finance-transfo-course/slides/4_Skills & competencies.md

 What's the main diffrence form Waterfall / V-cycle ?

-**The user (the client) is alongside all the time - no tunnel effect**
+**The user (the client) is alongside the project development, all the time - no tunnel effect**

 What's, in my opinion, the real added value of agile methods like SCRUM ?

-**They translated informal best practices into a formal methodology : inspiring values, renamed roles and fancy ceremonies**
+**SCRUM translated informal best practices into a formal methodology : inspiring values, renamed roles and fancy ceremonies**

+----

 SCRUM, more than a methodology, a way of life : interesting, even if you are not a software developer !

-----

 <img src="scrumvalues.pdf" style="background:none; border:none; box-shadow:none;"/>

 ----